plumbblake/trevordmiller-website/pages/blog/learning-routine/_index.md

 I have [a daily recurring task](/blog/task-list) for learning that includes three things:

-1. Learn new things with a feed reader
+1. Learning new things with a feed reader
-2. Solidify knowledge with dedicated practice
+2. Solidifying what I learn with dedicated practice
-3. Remember with spaced repetition
+3. Remembering what I learn with spaced repetition

 Let's go through each of these.